hands-on-cloud/hands-on.cloud/hugo/content/How to run Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib in Docker container/index.md

 authors:
   - Andrei Maksimov
 ---
-# How to run Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib in Docker container
+# How to run Jupiter, Keras, Tensorflow and other ML libs in Docker

 {{< my-picture name="How-to-run-Jupiter-Keras-Tensorflow-Pandas-Sklearn-and-Matplotlib-in-Docker-container" >}}